-As amended on December 10, 2020, our agreement with Farmer Mac provides for bond issuances up to an aggregate amount of \$225.0 million (the "Farmer Mac Facility") by May 31, 2023, after which Farmer Mac has no obligation to purchase additional bonds under this facility.
+As amended in December 2020, our agreement with Federal Agricultural Mortgage Corporation ("Farmer Mac") provides for bond issuances up to an aggregate amount of \$225.0 million (the "Farmer Mac Facility") by May 31, 2023, after which Farmer Mac has no obligation to purchase additional bonds under this facility.
 To date, we have issued aggregate bonds of approximately \$100.1 million under the Farmer Mac Facility.